 Subscribe to DWELL and get new recipes delivered straight to your inbox!
 In addition, follow along on Pinterest, Facebook and Instagram to get all the latest updates!

-Rendang Sapi (Indonesian Spicy Beef Stew)
+Beef Rendang (Indonesian Spicy Beef Stew)

 Ingredients